zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic02.md

   * All child zone servers give the same response.
 * All responses will have the AA bit set.
 * All responses will have the [RCODE Name] "NoError".
+* NS and any glue matches NS and authoritative address records in zone.
 * If NS are out of bailiwick, the names are defined in another zone with correct A and AAAA records.